-In order to get your rankings back, you need to engage in a smart SEO strategy that uses only approved white-hat techniques.
+In order to get your traffic back, you need to engage in a smart SEO strategy that uses only approved white-hat techniques.
 This is where Measurable SEO’s Penguin recovery plan brings the most power.
-Our SEO strategies are 100% white-hat and virtually guaranteed to work.
-By building only natural links to your site, we will help you get back to where you were ranking before and hopefully beyond.
-Unlike those previous rankings that only lasted until the update, the rankings we get for you will last as long as you continue to use our services.
+Our SEO strategies are 100% white-hat and withstand the test of time.

 The Measurable SEO Penguin Recovery Plan

 Our Penguin recovery plan is a comprehensive strategy to get your site back to where you want it to be in the search engines.
-This multistep process will take several months, but the return for you will be huge when your site is ranked high and bringing in loads of new traffic.
+This multistep process will take several months, but the return for you will be huge when your site is getting loads of new traffic.
 Here is a general overview of our recovery plan:

-- Rebuild Your Rankings: Once your penalty is lifted, we will use a comprehensive SEO strategy that focuses on white-hat methods to get your site back to the top.
+Rebuild Your Traffic: Once your penalty is lifted, we will use a comprehensive SEO strategy that focuses on white-hat methods to get your traffic back.

-If you believe your website has been penalized by Google’s Penguin updates, contact Measurable SEO today to find out the best course of action to get your site back on top.
+If you believe your website has been penalized by Google’s Penguin updates, contact Measurable SEO today to find out the best course of action to get your traffic back.